 Estimated Costs & Financial Aid

-The average annual "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $28,800.
+The average annual "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $100.
 To calculate a more accurate and detailed cost of attendance visit the net price calculator.
-There is also a $70 application fee for those applying to a program.
 Students in need of financial assistance can get more information through the school's financial aid department, by calling (617) 732-2864.
 Any tuition and financial aid figures listed provide an outline of costs at this school, however they may not accurately represent current costs, fees, or tuition.
-Please check with MCPHS for more information.
+Please check with MCPHS University for more information.

 Tuition & Fees Information